What’s been on your mind lately?

 Yes I keep almost everything.
 Some things that I don’t feel for I don’t finish.
 Bit, not everything gets in the exhibition.
 Some things stays in the studio and maybe I throw them away a few years later when Im finished with them and don’t feel for them anymore.

-Who do you look up to? (doesn’t have to be an artist) What is your favorite moment/memory of them
+Who do you look up to?
+What is your favorite moment/memory of them

 One of the greatest exhibitions I’ve seen last year was Tal R at Artipelag outside of Stockholm.
 I always been a fan of his work and this was no disappointment.
 There was a huge amount of human size bronzes and plaster sculptures and a huge wall filled with big drawings filling it up.
 A great combination of two mediums.
 He has always been really good at combining playfulness and tactility which I think is kind of rare.